Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 Splattering is a fun but messy technique to get a starry night effect or falling snow among other things.
 It is also widely used in abstract art to get those wonderful pops of color.

-To splatter, thin down your paint and load your brush.
+To splatter, thin down your paint with water and load your brush.

 Either flick the brush or tap the handle using another brush depending on the effect you want.
 You can also flick the bristles with your finger.